-Maybe the idea of sitting and listening doesn’t seem overly complicated, so the thought of preparing for a sermon doesn’t seem all that necessary.
+Maybe the idea of sitting and listening doesn’t seem overly complicated.
+The thought of preparing for a sermon doesn’t seem all that necessary.
 After all, isn’t that the pastor’s job?

-This is where we need to be reminded that hearing God’s Word is a spiritual exercise that demands our attention (see Hebrews 3:7–4:13).
-We are, after all, finite and weak creatures who still have to do battle with sin and Satan.
+We need to be reminded that hearing God’s Word is a spiritual exercise that demands our attention (see Hebrews 3:7–4:13).
+We are finite and weak creatures who still have to do battle with sin and Satan.
 Furthermore, if we really believe that God’s Word strengthens our faith, increases our joy, and causes us to persevere in hope, then we should want to get the most out of it.

 With this in mind, I want to offer some practical suggestions for how we might grow in our ability to hear, understand, and respond rightly to God’s Word.
-You could probably add to this list, but perhaps these suggestions will be helpful as you consider how to make the most of your pastor’s weekly sermon.
+You could probably add to this list.
+Perhaps these suggestions will be helpful as you consider how to make the most of your pastor’s weekly sermon.

 That may sound like a rather mundane suggestion, particularly after being reminded that hearing God’s Word is a spiritual exercise.
-However, God has made us embodied creatures with physical limitations, and those limitations affect us spiritually.
+However, God has made us embodied creatures with physical limitations.
+Those limitations affect us spiritually.
 For example, fatigue prevents us from thinking clearly—an important aspect of hearing a sermon!—and can even alter our affections.
 Therefore, we should try to be alert and engaged when listening to God’s Word.

 One of the simplest ways to prepare your mind to receive the preaching of God’s Word is to read and meditate on the sermon passage ahead of time.
 You can begin asking questions about the passage and letting its truths roll around in your mind.
 Multiple readings of a passage often give us new insights and perspectives.